liller/AMLSII_22-23_SN21047963/README.md

 ```
 python main.py
 ```
-You could also specify the graphics card on which to execute the program with the following command
+It could be better to save more time by training the model on GPU, you could specify a target GPU on which to execute the program with the following command
 ```
 CUDA_VISIBLE_DEVICES=" " python main.py
 ```